gonzalezrostani/academic-web-Vale/content/home/projects2.md

       <details>
         <summary>Abstract</summary>
         <p>
-          Electoral campaigns are high-frequency environments in which parties receive rapid feedback and face immediate incentives to adjust both message content and presentation.
-Yet most research on party competition relies on low-frequency texts, such as manifestos, or on election-to-election change, which makes it harder to observe strategic adaptation within campaigns.
-We address this gap by analyzing more than 8,000 YouTube transcripts produced by parties in Spain and the United Kingdom during the year before elections between 2015 and 2024.
-We develop a general framework for studying campaign communication with social media data and recent language models, combining embeddings, BERT-based measures, and large language models.
-Substantively, we show that parties adapt ideological stances as elections approach, shift issue emphasis, and respond selectively to rivals, especially on particular issues and within ideological families, rather than converging uniformly.
-Methodologically, our approach captures movement not only in topics, but also in positions, framing, and rhetorical style.
+          Electoral campaigns are high-frequency environments in which parties receive rapid feedback and face immediate incentives to adjust both what they say and how they say it.
+Yet most research on party competition relies on low-frequency texts, such as manifestos, or on election-to-election change, making it difficult to observe strategic adaptation within campaigns themselves.
+We address this gap by analyzing more than 8,000 YouTube transcripts produced by political parties in Spain and the United Kingdom during the year before national elections between 2015 and 2024.
+We develop a general framework for studying campaign communication with social media data and recent language models, combining embeddings, BERT-based measures, dictionaries, and large language models.
+Substantively, we show that parties adapt ideological positioning as elections approach, shift issue emphasis, and respond selectively to rivals, especially on particular issues and within ideological families, rather than converging uniformly.
+Methodologically, the framework captures movement not only in topics, but also in positions, framing, and rhetorical style, opening new possibilities for the study of dynamic party competition.
         </p>
         <div class="tags">
           <span class="tag">Campaigns</span>
           <span class="tag">YouTube</span>
-          <span class="tag">VAR</span>
+          <span class="tag">Party Competition</span>
           <span class="tag">Text-as-Data</span>
         </div>
       </details>